 The eighteenth century saw the rise of monarchies with a strong centralized rule.
 Thus, smaller courts diminished in political and cultural influence except in northern Europe.
 German and Austrian courts had some independence, especially in artistic and social matters.
 These courts competed against one another with artistic and social rivalries.

 Noble patronage of musicians dominated early on in the eighteenth century.
 By the end of the century, aristocratic power and cultural influence was in decline.
 Church patronage of serious music all but disappeared in the Classical era.
-As the nineteenth century dawned, the ever increasing bourgeois or middle class largely replaced royal and church patronage through mass marketing of concert tickets and music publication.
+As the nineteenth century dawned, the ever increasing bourgeois or middle class largely replaced royal and church patronage through marketing of concert tickets and music publication.

-The Enlightenment is a philosophic movement of the eighteenth century marked by questioning of traditional values and doctrines, individualism, emphasis on universal human progress, use of the empirical method in science and free use of reason.
+The Enlightenment is a philosophic movement of the eighteenth century marked by questioning of traditional values and doctrines, individualism, emphasis on universal human progress, the empirical method in science and free use of reason.
 The principles of the Enlightenment strongly influenced the French and American revolutions.
 Emerging concepts of civil rights and questioning of class privileges undermined the power of monarchies and helped establish parliamentary reforms and democratic style governments in Europe and the Americas.

 The Classical Era also was an increasingly cosmopolitan Age.
 National differences became less pronounced due to increased travel and trade.
 Even monarchs were crown outside of their homelands: German kings in England, Sweden and Poland and a Spanish king in Naples.

 Diana and Cupid, Rome 1761 | Pompeo Batoni (1708–1787) | Metropolitan Art Museum